NNVA: Neural Network Assisted Visual Analysis of Yeast Cell Polarization Simulation: Conclusion and Future Work

 \textbf{\textit{Colormap Adjustments}:} We offer two sets of value ranges for mappings the colors when visualizing the predicted Cdc42 concentration.
 The first set (default) is based on the minimum and maximum concentration values that the experts feel is effective for studying cell polarization behavior.
 For the current system, this range is set to $[0,400]$.
 The second set corresponds to the local minimum and maximum values for individual prediction results.
-This provides more control to the experts during the analysis period, because the concentration values for different instances can have varying dynamic ranges.
-We also offer 9 different carefully selected divergent colormap~\cite{cmap} alternatives for the Cdc42 visualization (fig.~\ref{visual_design_1}(a)) and the spatial sensitivity heatmap (fig.~\ref{visual_design_1}(c)).
+This provides more control to the experts during the analysis period, because the concentration values for different instances can have varying dynamic ranges. \clrb{We have included nine divergent and three sequential colormaps~\cite{cmap} in our system for the users to choose from.}